Common Misconceptions Collectors Have

 About Art Galleries and Buying Art

-The purpose of following list is to help increase the overall understanding of collectors (and anyone who buys art) about how the art world works, how art is viewed in terms of value, how to approach and interact with galleries and others who sell art, how to optimize transactions involving art, and most importantly, to clarify that there are many reasons to own original art other than simply financial ones.
-The better you comprehend the art world's ways, the more rewarding your collecting experience will be.
+The purpose of the following list is to help increase the overall understanding of anyone who has an interest in art (especially collectors, buyers and even artists) about how the art gallery world works, how art is viewed in terms of value, how to approach and interact with galleries and others who sell art, how to optimize transactions involving art, and most importantly, to clarify that there are many reasons to own original art other than simply financial ones.
+The better you comprehend the art world's ways, the more rewarding your experiences and involvement with art will be.

 Misconception: Art gallery owners live lives of unlimited fun and partying, and hardly ever work.

 Significant expense is involved in maintaining galleries, many of which exhibit less than 20 works of art at any given time.
 From a strict business standpoint, this is not exactly an effective use of space, but in terms of aesthetics, galleries do their absolute best to help people understand and appreciate just how good art can look.
-Given these circumstances, gallery owners are required to work extra hard-- all day every day and often well into the night-- to sell enough art to survive.
+Given these circumstances, gallery owners are required to work extra hard-- all day every day and often well into the night-- to sell enough art to survive and stay in business.
 Contrary to popular belief, galleries are not museums or party central and are not in existence for recreational and entertainment purposes only.
-If you like art that you see at a particular gallery, understand that your patronization is what keeps them in business, thereby enabling you to continually experience all they have to offer.
+If you like art you see at a particular gallery, understand that your patronization is what keeps them in business, thereby enabling you to continually experience all they have to offer.
+If you're an artist who shows at a gallery, be patient; they're trying their best to sell your art.

 Misconception: Art galleries make lots of money.